a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 **Investigation Steps:**
 1. **Review your IRR Dashboard** - Identify which departments show the highest Book vs SKU variance, review the AI insights for support.
 2. **Check for theft patterns** - Review AP reports and camera footage for high-shrink items in those departments
-3. **Review inventory accuracy** - Compare recent cycle counts, look for on-hand adjustment patterns
+3. **Review inventory accuracy** - Compare recent scans of high-value items, look for on-hand adjustment patterns
 4. **Audit recent transactions** - Check markdowns, receiving, and transfers for errors in affected departments
 5. **Review high-value items** - Use the IRR to focus on expensive items that impact dollars significantly

 **Common Causes:**
 - Shoplifting in high-risk departments (Electronics, Cosmetics, etc.)
 - Internal theft or merchandise use
-- On-hand count errors during cycle counts
+- On-hand count errors when scanning items
 - Receiving errors (not checking in merchandise properly)
 - Markdown errors (taking markdowns without proper justification)
 - Damaged merchandise not processed correctly